martinlackner/abcvoting/docs/installation.rst

 - The following pip packages are required and installed automatically: `gurobipy`, `mip`, `networkx`, `numpy`, `ruamel.yaml`, `preflibtools`, and `prefsampling`.

+- It might be necessary to install header files and static libraries for Python.
+For example, on Ubuntu, you can install them with: `sudo apt-get install python3-dev`.
+See also `this StackOverflow question <https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory>`_.

 Optional requirements:

 - `gmpy2 <https://pypi.org/project/gmpy2/>`_: Some functions use fractions (e.g., `compute_seqphragmen`).